-Perspective | Kevin Cash pulled Blake Snell, the Rays’ hopes went south and the humans reclaimed baseball’s soul
+Perspective | Kevin Cash pulled Blake Snell, the Rays’ hopes went south, and the humans reclaimed baseball’s soul

 Back to Tuesday night.
 Cash’s choice, with one on and one out: right-hander Nick Anderson.

 “[Snell] was dominating us, and we just weren’t seeing him,” Dodgers Manager Dave Roberts said.
-“When they went to the pen, Mookie looked at me a little.
+“When they went to the ’pen, Mookie looked at me a little.
 We were just glad Snell was out of the game.”

 Anderson was a key component to Cash’s bullpen during the regular season.
 Yet when he took over for the unhittable Snell, he had given up runs in each of his past six outings.
 During that time, a stretch of 9⅔ innings, hitters ripped Anderson for a .342 batting average and a 1.010 OPS.